zlogic/wsl-headless-dev/README.md

 # WSL headless developer tools

-This Rust project can be used to turn your old Windows machine into a VSCode dev server.
+This quick & dirty Rust project can be used to turn your old Windows machine into an SSH dev server.

+It's one binary that does the following:

-1. Disables Windows sleep.
+1. Prevents Windows sleep while it's running.
-2. Starts an SSH port forwarder - redirecting SSH connections to an SSH server in WSL.
+2. Starts an SSH port forwarder from `0.0.0.0:22` to WSL's port 2022 - redirecting SSH connections to an SSH server in WSL.
 3. Launches a startup script (an SSH server) in WSL and automatically restarts it in case it crashes.

+Stopping this tool (press <kbd>CTRL</kbd>+<kbd>C</kbd>) will shut down the SSH server and allow Windows to sleep.

+## What might you need it for

+* If you prefer your development machine and switching to another OS or keyboard layout is uncomfortable
+* To borrow a Windows PC that's more powerful than your primary development machine (or has extra hardware)
+  * e.g. to develop/run CUDA or x86 code from a lightweight ARM64 laptop
+  * or to access a gaming PC from another area of your house for ML workloads
+* If double-booting a real Linux OS or running a real Linux VM on the Windows machine is impractical

 ## Preparations